afborgesDev/afborgesdev.github.io/_posts/2022-02-25-IntegrationTests.md

 - Does this way influence somehow the API behavior ?
 - There are any project using it on a CI/CD environment?
 - About the AppSettings.Json, today it is necessary to mirror the API settings in order to have the API working properly
   - Again is this the expected behavior or only a bad implementation from my side?

+Solving the questions:

+- _Question:_ In my current projects/executions I see that in sometimes the Startup are loaded 2x
+  - Using a TestFixture directly from xUnit without SpecFlow I could not see this behavior, maybe it could be related
+  - Still not solved, I could not reproduce the behavior with simple project [IntegrationTestLearning](https://github.com/afborgesDev/testingMyLearns/tree/main/integrationTestLearning/IntegrationTestLearning)
+  - Maybe this could be related to IClassFixture

 ## Scenarios
 ## Tools